 In contrast, artistic displays are intended to convey store image and grab the shopper’s attention.
 Store windows mainly work by inspiring and enabling customers to infer information about the retailer” .

-You will have to differentiate yourself from the anchor store by choosing themes that reflect your brand’s image.
-If you have more ‘green’ credentials than the other store, then let the world know through your window displays.
+You will have to distinguish yourself from the anchor store by choosing themes that reflect your brand’s image.
+If you have more ‘green’ credentials than the other stores, then let the world know through your window displays.

 If you sell similar products to your anchor store neighbour, then consider showcasing your competitive offerings.
 A lot of customers head into a department store with a clear idea of which product they are going to buy.

-Many studies have shown that the key to a successful window display is creativity as, generally, higher percentages of customers enter stores which have creative window displays, compared to information based displays.
-Large anchor stores such as department stores are very experienced at creating these types of displays, often with very large budgets behind them.
+The key to a successful window display is creativity.
+Generally, more customers enter stores which have creative window displays, compared to information based displays.
+Large anchor stores such as department stores are very experienced at creating these types of displays.
+They often have very large budgets behind them, too.

 Use display plinths to add height and prominence to your window display items.

 If customers see the same product at a better price in your shop window, then they more likely to enter.
-For a look at how to create an effective window display, please take a look at our guide to winning customers with window displays.
+To explore how to create effective window displays, take a look at our guide to winning customers with window displays.

-If a window display doesn’t attract as much attention as you would like, then a pavement sign may just do the trick, as they are more difficult to miss.
+If a window display doesn’t attract as much attention as you'd like, then a pavement sign may just do the trick.
+They're difficult to miss!
 Cafes are particularly good at using rustic chalkboards and a-frames to display engaging messages or promotions.

 By their very nature, light boxes are very noticeable to people passing by, thanks to their brightness.
-LED light boxes come in various shapes and sizes, from wall mounted poster cases outside cinemas, to large freestanding totems outside retail stores.
+LED light boxes come in various shapes and sizes, from wall mounted poster cases outside cinemas, to large freestanding totems.

-LED backlit lectern stands are great for use by restaurants, who traditionally do most of their trade in the evenings, as the illumination of their menu is attractive to those looking for a place to eat.
+LED backlit lectern stands are great for use by restaurants, who traditionally do most of their trade in the evenings.
+An illuminated menu is particularly attractive to those looking for a place to eat.

 This type of outdoor menu display is ideal for pubs and restaurants located near to anchor sites such as cinemas, which attract a lot of foot traffic after dark.

-You will often see two or more large totem light boxes framing the entrance to fashion stores, creating a natural path for customers to walk through and offering a fantastic space to showcase lifestyle images from the stores’ most popular brands.
+You will often see two or more large totem light boxes framing the entrance to fashion stores.
+They create a natural path for customers to walk through and offer a fantastic space to showcase lifestyle images.

 LED backlight posters can cut through this effect and literally shine a light on your most enticing offers.